 To increase and decrease the speed of retrieval, aside from adjusting reel speed and blade style, you can bend the wire frame wider or narrower than the original ninety degrees.
 Bending it open to a wider angle will slow the bait down and narrower will increase the speed.

 The wire has a secondary benefit of functioning as a weed guard, making the lure somewhat weedless.
 Your not going to be able to get these baits through thick cover, but spinnerbaits work exceptionally well in light cover like through grass and timber.

-The repetitive motion of a spinnerbait in a straight retrieve can be unappealing to bass when they’re inactive or when the conditions don’t call for it.
-Thats when different techniques should be implemented that better fit the conditions.
+The repetitive motion of a spinnerbait in a straight retrieve can be unappealing to bass when they’re inactive, seeing too many spinnerbaits, or when the conditions simply don’t call for it.
+That’s when different techniques should be implemented that better fit the conditions.
 Here are some very effective methods for fishing spinnerbaits.

 Jerking the rod like this creates what is called a reaction bite.
 This is when a bass reacts to the sudden random movement of a lure by attacking it.
-If a bass sees a spinnerbait rolling by at a consistent speed, they know they have time to follow and investigate it.
+If an inactive bass sees a spinnerbait rolling by at a consistent pace, they know they have time to follow and investigate it.
 By randomly jerking the rod tip your making the bait’s behavior seem more unpredictable, making a curious bass more likely to attack it.

 Running a spinnerbait just under the surface so that the blade disturbs the surface is a very effective tactic.
 You’ll have to keep the rod tip up high as you reel to keep the bait up close to the surface.
-This technique works best in warm shallow water, like in spring or summer.
-It will work in deeper water too, especially if you see baitfish swirling and run it through them.
+Using a Colorado blade will also help keep the bait up.